 Using Task Form Views

 Task form views are very helpful in putting more information in front of the project scheduler and enabling them to make better decisions.
-The Gantt chart and task tables look only at the task data within the software.
+The Gantt Chart and task tables are enabling the viewer to see only Task data.
 Adding the Task Form view will display resource and assignment data as well.

 There are 2 views of Task form information: